 Maumee Valley Guidance Center is a Behavioral Healthcare Center serving adults, children, adolescents & families for over 55 years.
 We are here to meet the diverse needs of our community.
 We strive to meet those needs by delivering client centered services professionally, positively, and ethically.
 Our mission is to provide the tools & assistance needed for individuals to enhance their quality of life on a day-to-day basis.

-Experiencing feelings of anxiety or depression is common in times of uncertainty or if there’s a perception of danger, the COVID-19 situation qualifies as such a time.
+Experiencing feelings of anxiety or depression is common in times of uncertainty or if there’s a perception of danger.
+The COVID-19 pandemic qualifies as such a time.
 This is something new that we are all facing together.

 Help is Available 24/7

 - Mood Disorders